smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 To re-use the same code which is used for SASP anyway, SACCP uses the following checksum algorithm:

 * prepend input with input-size (encoded as Encoded-Size<max=2>).
 This ensures that CBC-MAC is secure (because prepending length as Encoded-Size guarantees that there are no two distinct messages which are prefixes of each other; not that we really need it).
-* split input (with prepended input-size) into 12-byte blocks; if there is an incomplete block, pad it with zeros
+* split input (with prepended input-size) into 16-byte blocks; if there is an incomplete block, pad it with zeros
-* calculate CBC-MAC on sequence of these blocks, using Speck-96 (with a 96-bit block), with a pre-defined Speck-96 key, where each byte of the pre-defined key is 0xA5.
+* calculate CBC-MAC on sequence of these blocks, using AES-128, with a pre-defined AES-128 key, where each byte of the pre-defined key is 0xA5.
-* calculated CBC-MAC represents 96 bits (12 bytes) of checksum
+* calculated CBC-MAC represents 128 bits (16 bytes) of checksum
-* starting from the beginning of the 96-bit (12-byte) checksum, take as many bytes as necessary (up to 12)
+* starting from the beginning of the 128-bit (16-byte) checksum, take as many bytes as necessary (up to 16)

 SACCP Packets
 -------------